wloderhose/hip-pager-bot/README.md

 Examples:

-Respond with a simple message every time someone says hi to the bot...
+Respond with a simple message every time someone says "hello" to the bot...
 ```js
 hipbot.onCommand('hello', 'Hi!
 I am a robot!');
 ```